Sheikh-H/VenTory-Inventory-Manager/README.md

 The dashboard provides an overview of the business inventory.

-Depending on the user's role, the dashboard calculates information including:
+Depending on the user's role, the dashboard displays information including:

 * Total stock.
 * Total stock value.